h0me5k1n/ptcMerlin/README.md

 * See the documentation for the rtm and quire to find out how to get api keys - they need to be requested.
 * You can only use one third party task management system at a time!
 If you try using more than one, tasks could be overdue in one but not in the other, causing unexpected blocking or unblocking results
 * keep your cfg files safe!
 They contain api credentials!

+# Known Issues

+* Sometimes when tasks are marked as complete by another user, they don't seem to actually mark as completed according to the owner of the list!
+Almost immediately when the list owner opens the app, the tasks can be seen to change to complete.
+This means that, even though a user sees a task as complete, the api query still show it open and blocking can be applied unexpectedly.